 Any Eastern European knows the comfort and joy that comes with fresh potato pancakes.
 Packed with potatoes, onions, eggs, and spices, they’re just perfect!

 One of my fondest memories of growing up in Ukraine was preparing potato pancakes.
 After each potato harvest, my siblings and I would take turns grating potatoes for hours on end in anticipation of getting to sink our teeth into one of our favorite treats.
 When it came time for my mother to cook the pancakes, I would often ask her to fry mine a bit longer to make the edges extra crispy.
+If you love unique pancakes, give our ricotta pancakes or oladi pancakes a try, too!

 Note: While you can always grate the potatoes by hand using a cheese grater, we typically use a blender or food processor to speed the process up significantly!